 EGNOS Data Access Service SDD

 The European Geostationary Navigation Overlay Service (EGNOS) provides an augmentation signal to the Global Positioning System (GPS) Standard Positioning Service (SPS).
 Presently, EGNOS augments GPS using the L1 (1575.42 MHz) Coarse/ Acquisition (C/A) civilian signal function by providing correction data and integrity information for improving positioning and navigation services over Europe.
+EGNOS will augment both GPS and Galileo in the future using L1 and L5 (1176.45 MHz) frequencies.

 EGNOS provides three services: